Visual Domain Adaptation Challenge

 - Aug 25 We finalized challenge winners.
 Congratulations to the challenge winners!

 - Jun 25 We have released the test set and the test phase begins

 - May 1 We have released the training and validation sets and the validation phase begins

 Winners of VisDA-2020 challenge

 |1||Vimar||Zhejiang University and Alibaba Group||76.56 [codes and report]|

 |2||Yxge||Chinese University of Hong Kong||74.78 [codes and report]|

 We are pleased to announce the 2020 Visual Domain Adaptation (VisDA2020) Challenge!
 It is well known that the success of machine learning methods on visual recognition tasks is highly dependent on access to large labeled datasets.
 Unfortunately, performance often drops significantly when the model is presented with data from a new deployment domain which it did not see in training, a problem known as dataset shift.
 The VisDA challenge aims to test domain adaptation methods’ ability to transfer source knowledge and adapt it to novel target domains.

 The competition will take place during May -- July 2020, and the top performing teams will be invited to present their results at the workshop at ECCV 2020 in September, Glasgow.
 This year’s challenge focuses on Domain Adaptive Pedestrian Re-identification.

-The top three teams in each track will receive prizes:
+The top three teams will receive prizes: